<?xml version="1.0" encoding="UTF-8"?>

 &lt;/div&gt;

-&lt;p&gt;This NPR project was more than a dozen years ago.
+&lt;/div&gt;&lt;p&gt;&lt;strong&gt;NPR VISITS&lt;/strong&gt;&lt;/p&gt;&lt;p&gt;&lt;a href="http://www.npr.org/programs/atc/features/2001/jan/010131.cfoa.html"&gt;In January 2001, NPR's All Things Considered sent an entire production team to Pittsburgh International to follow what went on in the course of the 24 hour workdays at what was still, then, a very busy airport.&lt;/a&gt;&lt;/p&gt;&lt;p&gt;This NPR project was about a dozen years ago.
 It is interesting to hear how much like every other airport operation PIT was back then.
 It is a transit hub, so there are things that have to be done.
-People working at 3 in the morning face many common issues, so this was a good, generalized set of stories. &lt;/p&gt;&lt;p&gt;&lt;br /&gt;&lt;/p&gt;&lt;p&gt;&lt;br /&gt;&lt;/p&gt;&lt;p&gt;&lt;br /&gt;&lt;/p&gt;&lt;p&gt;&lt;br /&gt;&lt;/p&gt;&lt;p&gt;&lt;strong&gt;Still active but not so busy&lt;/strong&gt;&lt;/p&gt;&lt;p&gt;Pittsburgh still has a fairly busy airport for a community of its size.
-It just isn't as busy as what planners had expected.
-PIT appears to now be serving fewer travelers than &lt;a href="http://en.wikipedia.org/wiki/Cleveland_Hopkins_International_Airport" style="color: rgb(14, 95, 165) !important; text-decoration: none; "&gt;Cleveland-Hopkins International. &lt;/a&gt; &lt;/p&gt;&lt;p&gt;The evolution over time of&lt;a href="http://en.wikipedia.org/wiki/Detroit_Metropolitan_Wayne_County_Airport" style="color: rgb(14, 95, 165) !important; text-decoration: none; "&gt; Detroit Metro Airport &lt;/a&gt;is a good indication of what a difference the travel needs of 4 to 5 million people can do for business as opposed to a market of 1 or 2 million.
-With more international travel and a larger base population to originate flights from, Detroit Metro continues on a pattern of increased passenger visits.&lt;/p&gt;&lt;p&gt;I remember coming to the "new" Pittsburgh International not just to make a connection but for business.
-But it took very sad turn with the crash of USAir flight 427 taking 132 lives in September 1994.
-This was less than two years after the opening of the new terminal. &lt;a href="http://articles.latimes.com/1993-07-04/news/mn-9914_1_pittsburgh-post-gazette"&gt;This was also not long after the Pittsburgh newspaper strike of 1992-93, &lt;/a&gt;&lt;a href="http://en.wikipedia.org/wiki/Pittsburgh_Post-Gazette#Strike.2C_consolidation.2C_new_competition"&gt;which changed the landscape of media in that city. &lt;/a&gt;&lt;/p&gt;&lt;p&gt;The media coverage of crash of flight 427 was a bellwether event for a city ready to head into yet another era of change.
-The much investigated accident led to changes in how all Boeing 737's would be maintained, too.&lt;/p&gt;
+People working at 3 in the morning face many common issues, so this was a good, generalized set of stories.
+PIT was still very busy with &lt;a href="https://en.wikipedia.org/wiki/US_Airways_Group"&gt;USAirways&lt;/a&gt; traffic, there were many direct flights.
+The events of 9/11 were still many months away - and the subsequent downsizing of airline activity in Pittsburgh. &lt;/p&gt;&lt;p&gt;&lt;strong&gt;Still active, but not very busy&lt;/strong&gt;&lt;/p&gt;&lt;p&gt;I remember coming to the "new" Pittsburgh International not for a connecting flight, but for business.
+That trip took a very sad turn the day I arrived.
+The crash of &lt;a href="https://en.wikipedia.org/wiki/USAir_Flight_427"&gt;USAir flight 427&lt;/a&gt;, near the airport, took 132 lives in September 1994.
+This was less than two years after the opening of the new terminal. &lt;/p&gt;&lt;p&gt;&lt;a href="http://articles.latimes.com/1993-07-04/news/mn-9914_1_pittsburgh-post-gazette"&gt;This was also not long after the Pittsburgh newspaper strike of 1992-93, &lt;/a&gt;&lt;a href="http://en.wikipedia.org/wiki/Pittsburgh_Post-Gazette#Strike.2C_consolidation.2C_new_competition"&gt;which changed the landscape of media in that city. &lt;/a&gt;&lt;span style="font-size: 1em;"&gt;The media coverage of crash of flight 427 was a bellwether event for a city ready to head into yet another era of change.
+The much investigated accident led to changes in how all Boeing 737's would be maintained, too.&lt;/span&gt;&lt;/p&gt;

 &lt;div class="not-first-item graphic-container wide right"&gt;